pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 });
 ```

-In the `config.js` file, we define the hashtags to track with the `#` character, however, since we are going to use these tags in parameters and other places, it's useful to have a version of this array without this character:
+In the `config.js` file, we define the hashtags to track with the `#` character, however, since we are going to use these tags as parameters and in other places, it'd be useful to have a version of this array without this character:
 ```javascript
 var tagsToTrack = config.hashtagsToTrack.map(function(val) {
     return val.substr(1);